NorthernMan54/homebridge-tasmota/README.md

 tasmota/tele/STATE
 ```

-## Device Removal
+## Device Removal or Device Configuration Reset

-If Home Assistant Auto Discovery is disabled, the accessory will be removed from homekit.
+If Home Assistant Auto Discovery for a device is disabled, the accessory will be removed from homekit.
+Useful for cleaning up devices that have wacky configurations accidentally created while configuring your device.

 ```
 SetOption19 0